defra-design/defra-forms-mvp-prototype/app/design/Iterations/form-management/creating-forms/editing-a-form.md

 # Creating a new form

 ## Key things we are designing for
-- the ability to create a basic form
+- the ability to edit a basic form

 ## Versions of the journey to editing a form